ansible/ansible-rulebook/docs/rules.rst

      - Run an Ansible playbook from a collection
    * - run_module
      - Run an Ansible module from a collection or from the Ansible built in modules
+   * - run_job_template
+     - Run a job template in the registered controller
    * - set_fact
      - Set a fact for the rule set, will fire all matching rules different from post_event
    * - post_event